 There are many things that are worth considering and understanding about the senses and autism.
 Having lots of sensory strategies up your sleeve is really important so lets have a look at the sensory side of autism!

-The majority of autistic people have sensory processing difficulties.
+The majority of autistic people have sensory processing differences.
 The hard thing is these difficulties change and fluctuate all the time.
 A person can be over and under-sensitive to the same thing on different days in different situations.
 Some sensory processing issues will be obvious, some will be very difficult to identify.

 When my son was first diagnosed I was very focused on his lack of speech and communication.
 I didn’t see any obvious sensory difficulties and I dismissed most information about sensory issues as I didn’t think it was a problem.
 It was much later on that I realised some challenging behaviour (biting for example) might be sensory related.
 And it was later still that I began to realise my son’s hyperactivity in certain situations was a sensory response.

 Sight (vision) is often an area of strength for autistic people, many are very visual learners.
 This is why some will use picture exchange communication (PECS) and many children will benefit from visual aids.

 If you asked me what the senses are I would list you the five senses: